 We can go on now that we have wiped out the main commonplaces about Merlot and its innate characteristics of roundness and softness: not every Merlot is a puffy, super fruity bomb dripping jam from every pore.

-The perceived identity of Merlot is quite different from the real one: this grape variety, undoubtedly unique in its native habitat, has become the protagonist of a global homogenization in all corners of the planet, only to be criticized for what is actually the main characteristic on the grape: the ability to easily adapt to different climates and territories in which it was introduced.
+The perceived identity of Merlot is quite different from the real one: this grape variety, undoubtedly unique in its native habitat, has become the protagonist of a global homogenization in all corners of the planet, only to be criticized for what is actually the main characteristic of the grape: the ability to easily adapt to different climates and territories in which it was introduced.

 Merlot in Italy

 We talked a lot about France and Pomerol, but that was a due homage, since France is the homeland of this amazing grape.
-However, even in Italian Merlot has successfully taken root in many areas.
+However, even in Italy, Merlot has successfully taken root in many areas.